kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

  	G. Patent ductus arteriosus

 ### Q7
 A 74-year-old woman is admitted with a fractured neck of femur.
-She reports several recent episodes of ‘fainting’ and increasing shortness of breath on exertion.
-Her apex beat is undisplaced and an ejection systolic murmur is heard from the base radiating to the carotids, loudest at the second intercostal space to the right of the sternum.
+She reports several recent episodes of 'fainting' and increasing *shortness of breath on exertion*.
+Her *apex beat is undisplaced* and an *ejection systolic murmur* is heard from the base *radiating to the carotids*, loudest at the *second intercostal space to the right of the sternum*.
-#### Answer:
+#### Answer: C. Aortic stenosis - ?

 ### Q8
-A 70-year-old man attending pre-op clinic reports a 1-year history of exertional dyspnoea and palpitations.
-He has a malar flush, irregular pulse and undisplaced apex beat.
-A mid-diastolic murmur is heard.
+A 70-year-old man attending pre-op clinic reports a 1-year history of *exertional dyspnoea* and *palpitations*.
+He has a *malar flush*, irregular pulse and undisplaced apex beat.
+A *mid-diastolic murmur* is heard.
-#### Answer:
+#### Answer: B. Mitral regurgitation - ?

 ### Q9
 A 50-year-old man admitted with right upper quadrant pain reports increasing shortness of breath.
 He has an irregular pulse, raised JVP and bilateral pitting oedema.
 The apex beat is undisplaced and a pulmonary ejection systolic murmur is heard.